nicekiwi/PS2-Population-Tracker/README.md

 ### Database Structure

-This project is module within the larger PSArchives project.
+This project is a module within the larger PSArchives project.
 This uses its database and hence no migrations exist here.
 The table structure for `population` is as follows (PostgreSQL sample)

 ```sql
 create table population